Cargill: Soy

 In 2003, Cargill completed a port for processing soya in Santarém in the Amazon region of Brazil, dramatically increasing soya production in the area and, according to Greenpeace, speeding up deforestation of local rain forest.
-In February 2006, the federal courts in Brazil gave Cargill six months to complete an environmental assessment (EA).
-Initially supported by job-seeking locals, public opinion turned against the port as jobs have not appeared.
+In February 2006, the federal courts in Brazil gave Cargill six months to complete an environmental assessment.
+Initially supported by job-seeking locals, the port faced public opposition as jobs failed to materialize.
 In July 2006, the federal prosecutor indicated they were close to shutting down the port.

-Greenpeace took its campaign to major food retailers and quickly won agreement from McDonald's along with UK-retailers Asda, Waitrose, and Marks & Spencer to stop buying meat raised on Amazonian soya.
+Greenpeace took its campaign to major food retailers and quickly won agreement from McDonald's and UK retailers Asda, Waitrose, and Marks & Spencer to stop buying meat raised on Amazonian soya.
 These retailers have, in turn, put pressure on Cargill, Archer Daniels Midland, Bunge, André Maggi Group, and Dreyfus to prove their soya was not grown on recently deforested land in the Amazon.
-In July 2006, Cargill reportedly joined other soy businesses in Brazil in a two-year moratorium on the purchase of soybeans from newly deforested land.
+In July 2006, Cargill reportedly joined other soy businesses in Brazil in a two-year moratorium on purchasing soybeans from newly deforested land.

 In 2019 the six largest agricultural commodity traders, ADM, Bunge, Cargill, LDC, COFCO Int. and Glencore Agri, committed themselves to monitoring their soy supply chains in Brazil's Cerrado.

 Palm oil

-Cargill sells large volumes of palm oil, which is found in many processed foods, cosmetics and detergents.
+Cargill sells large volumes of palm oil, which is found in many processed foods, cosmetics, and detergents.
 Most palm oil is obtained from plantations in Sumatra and Borneo, which have been heavily deforested to make way for them.

 Cocoa

 On September 13, 2017, NGO Mighty Earth released a report documenting findings that Cargill purchases cocoa grown illegally in national parks and other protected forests in the Ivory Coast.

-The report accused Cargill of endangering the forest habitats of chimpanzees, elephants and other wildlife populations by purchasing cocoa linked to deforestation.
+The report accused Cargill of endangering the forest habitats of chimpanzees, elephants, and other wildlife populations by purchasing cocoa linked to deforestation.
 As a result of cocoa production, 7 of the 23 Ivorian protected areas have been almost entirely converted to cocoa.
 Cargill was notified of the findings of Mighty Earth's investigation and did not deny that the company sourced its cocoa from protected areas in the Ivory Coast.

-Data released in April 2019 by Global Forest Watch, an online platform providing data and tools for monitoring forests, showed that rates of tropical primary forest loss increased dramatically in 2018 in Ghana and Côte d’Ivoire, primarily due to cocoa farming and gold mining.
-In 2018 Ghana had the highest rate of increase (60%) in the world compared to 2017, with Côte d’Ivoire (26%) in second place.
+Data released in April 2019 by Global Forest Watch, an online platform providing data and tools for monitoring forests, showed that rates of tropical primary forest loss increased dramatically in 2018 in Ghana and Côte d'Ivoire, primarily due to cocoa farming and gold mining.
+In 2018, Ghana had the highest rate of increase (60%) in the world compared to 2017, with Côte d'Ivoire (26%) in second place.